Fuzzy-Stochastic Partial Differential Equations: Fuzzy and Fuzzy-Stochastic Quantities

 \subsection{Fuzzy variables}

-Fuzzy sets \cite{Zadeh:65}, or {\it fuzzy variables}, generalize the notion of crisp sets.
+Fuzzy sets \cite{Zadeh:65}, or {\it fuzzy variables}, generalize the classical concept of a set, which in this context is referred to as a crisp set.
 In a crisp set, the membership of an element is given by the characteristic function, taking values either 0 (not a member) or 1 (a member).
 In a fuzzy set, elements can {\it partially} be in the set.
 Each element is given a membership degree, ranging from 0 to 1; see Figure \ref{fuzzy_crisp}.

 \begin{definition} A fuzzy variable is defined by a set of pairs

 where $Z$, referred to as the universe, is a non-empty subset of the real line ${\mathbb R}$, and $\mu_{\tilde{z}}$ is a membership function defined on $Z$ with range $[0,1]$.
 The set of all fuzzy variables defined on $Z$ is denoted by ${\mathcal F}(Z)$. \end{definition}